-The BenQ SW271 is the best photo-editing monitor you can get for around $1,000 if you need a wide coverage of the Adobe RGB color gamut as well as HDR (High Dynamic Range) support, 4K UHD, and impeccable color accuracy and consistency.
+The BenQ SW271 is the best photo-editing monitor you can get for around $1,000 if you need a wide coverage of the Adobe RGB color space, as well as HDR (High Dynamic Range) support, 4K UHD, and perfect color accuracy and consistency.

 It also offers a 14-bit 3D LUT (Look-up Table) while the monitor is factory-calibrated at Delta E ≤ 2.